Updated September 2023

 You must prepare the following documents when you register for the medical check-up:

-- a passport valid for at least 6 months after the travel date
+- a passport must be valid for 6 months

 The cost of GAMCA medical tests varies from country to country.
 However, some of the prices are listed below:

-- GAMCA medical service in India- INR 4,500 for Oman, Qatar, Bahrain, Kuwait, and UAE, and INR 5,000 for Saudi Arabia
+- GAMCA medical service in India- INR 5,500 for Oman, Qatar, Bahrain, Kuwait, and UAE, and INR 6,000 for Saudi Arabia + Gamca Registration Fees

 GAMCA medical status check